Chatham Manor: Slavery at Chatham

-The 1860 census indicated that Lacy enslaved 39 people at Chatham and another 49 at his Ellwood plantation, and some enslaved people he rented.
+The 1860 census indicated that Lacy owned 39 slaves at Chatham and another 49 at his Ellwood plantation, and some enslaved people he rented.
 An outspoken proponent of slavery, Lacy joined the Confederate Army and rose to the rank of major; his brother Beverly Tucker Lacy (a Presbyterian minister) was the chaplain for General Stonewall Jackson, whose amputated arm was buried at Ellwood Plantation near Hannah Coalter's grave.
 At least two formerly enslaved people at Chatham served in the U.S. Colored Troops and survived the war, Charles Sprout and Andrew Weaver, and one may have served as a Confederate scout.
 Thus, slavery at Chatham ended in 1865 as a result of the Civil War, upon the passage of the constitutional amendment abolishing the institution.

 National Park Service historians and others continue to research, seeking to locate the former slave quarters.
 As discussed below, the property was extensively damaged during the Civil War.
 An 1862 sketch by a Unionist New Jersey soldier during the Civil War shows some buildings at the Chatham site that were long gone by the time historians began speculating that most slave dwellings were likely to be in the "rear" or the field-side area of the estate.
 This area had been cultivated since the slave days, and in the 20th century, new structures were built there.
 The recently discovered sketch shows structures to the south side of the manor house, in an area across a ravine away from the central area of the property.
 A re-examination of old photographs shows the faint rooflines of structures in that area, which may indicate the location of previously unconfirmed slave dwellings.